/ Washington Court House Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a long-term impairment, you may be able to receive additional benefits under Ohio law.
-These benefits are meant to make up for the lasting impact of your injury on your future employment potential.
+If your on-the-job injury results in a lasting condition, you may be eligible for additional benefits under Ohio law.
+These benefits are designed to account for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: